 BHP Group Ltd (ASX: BHP) is known to be looking into divesting from the Oil and Gas business in a multi-billion dollar exit.
 As reported extensively during US market hours yesterday, BHP Group Limited is looking to accelerate its retreat from fossil fuels.
 Bloomberg first broke the story yesterday and mentioned that BHP is looking for a trade sale to dispose of its petroleum assets in a bid to not be stuck with assets that may become difficult to sell later on, as the world moves away from fossil fuels and towards green energy.

 The sources at this moment in time have asked to not be identified and no decision has yet been taken regarding the matter.
 There is considerable pressure being mounted on mining companies to reduce their carbon footprint.
-We first saw Fortescue Metals Group (ASX: FMG) reveal its plans for green hydrogen and now, the BHP, the world’s biggest miner’s potential exit from fossil fuels bodes well for the entire mining industry.
+We first saw Fortescue Metals Group (ASX: FMG) reveal its plans for green hydrogen and now, BHP, the world’s biggest miner’s potential exit from fossil fuels bodes well for the entire mining industry.

-Yesterday, BHP also announced their latest quarter results.
+Yesterday, BHP Group Ltd also announced their latest quarter results.
 Petroleum production for the 2021 financial year was slightly above guidance.
 Full year production guidance for copper, iron ore, metallurgical coal and nickel were delivered,as was revised guidance for energy coal.